websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

    Configure the Liferay Clustering behavior first.
 In the example provided in the tutorial, some configuration will be provided for testing purposes.
 See the `clustering documentation <../../../installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/clustering-for-high-availability.md>`__ for more information on setting up a production cluster.
 ```

-All Liferay DXP nodes must have production mode enabled and the remote Elasticsearch connection declared in their general Elasticsearch configuration.
-In addition, two connections must be added and configured: the remote connection to the leader Elasticsearch, and the local connection to the follower Elasticsearch.
-Provide the proper Elasticsearch Configuration values (via a `.config` file), then start the DXP nodes.
+All Liferay DXP nodes must have two general Elasticsearch configurations: production mode enabled and the remote Elasticsearch connection declared.
+Supporting this, the remote Elasticsearch connection must be configured in Elasticsearch Connections.
+Nodes that read from the follower Elasticsearch cluster must also have that additional connection defined.
+Provide the proper configuration values (via a `.config` file or in System Settings), then start (or restart) the DXP nodes.
 Make sure the nodes that read and write to the leader indexes are functioning properly.

 Start the nodes and if you haven't yet, install the LES app only on the nodes that should read via the local connection.

 ## Enable and Configure Cross-Cluster Replication